Object Place: Europe, Cologne, Germany

 Diameter: 6.8 cm (2 11/16 in.)

 Medium or Technique

 Not On View

 See Hanns Swarzenski and Nancy Netzer, "Medieval Objects in the Museum of Fine Arts, Boston.
 Enamels and Glass" (Boston, 1980), p.
-68, cat. no. 17.
-In a letter from Charles Little of the Metropolitan Museum of Art to Nancy Netzer of the MFA (January 17, 1984), Beumers is said to have restored the shrine around 1901-1902 and removed this and other plaques from it at that time.
+62, cat. no. 14.
+The shrine was moved to the Treasury of Saint Servatius in the 19th century.
+Beumers restored several of the shrines in the Treasury in 1901-1902 and probably removed it at that time.